-Context Many observational studies have shown that physical activity reduces the Results In an intent-to-treat analysis, participants in the intervention group improved risk of cognitive decline; however, evidence from randomized trials is lacking.
+Context Many observational studies have shown that physical activity reduces the Results In an intent-to-treat analysis, participants in the intervention group improved cline among older adults at risk.

 tervention conducted between 2004 and 2007 in metropolitan Perth, Western Australia.
 Assessors of cognitive function were blinded to group membership.